 Because there's so much demand, WWDC tickets are allocated by lottery - and even if you win the lottery, you still have to pay the entrance fee, which is $1,599 - the same price it's been for the past three years.
 That's about £1,200 at current exchange rates.

-The lottery is open now and runs for a week, until 5pm PDT on 20 March.
-You'll find out if you've won a ticket or not just 24 hours later, on 21 March.
-If you miss out there will be opportunities to buy unclaimed tickets at a later date.
+The lottery ran for just a week, until 5pm PDT on 20 March.
+Winners were notified by 21 March.
+But if you missed out there will be opportunities to buy unclaimed tickets at a later date.

-Apple is also giving away up to 350 WWDC tickets to scholarship winners - apply on that page before 24 March to be in with a shot.
+Apple also gave away up to 350 WWDC tickets to scholarship winners - entries for that closed on 24 March.

 Read more in our How to get WWDC tickets article.